Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

-When writing your resume, are you being specific or do you start taking a detour and going off in the wrong direction?
-In other words, are you keeping your content relevant and is everything connected to what they are looking for?
+When writing your resume, are you being specific, or do you start taking a detour and going off in the wrong direction?
+Maybe, you’re using one too many buzzwords?

 And for your resume to connect, it needs to be consistent by maintaining a good flow.